Aquasourabh/problem-solving-mindset/OOP's/Task_1.md

 print(car2.__slots__)  Output: ('brand', 'model')
 ```

+__slots__ stores attributes in a tuple-like structure, not a dictionary.
+It reduces memory usage by avoiding the overhead of a dictionary.
+It is useful when dealing with a large number of objects to improve performance.

-# Q1.Can we define a class without using class keyword in python ?
+# Q1.Can we define a class without using class keyword in python.

 - Answer: Yes We define class without usimg class keyword in python by Tyepe() keyword but when we type() it decreases the readiablity and we can't use the init constructor